MicrosoftDocs/azure-docs/articles/machine-learning/reference-yaml-mltable.md

 Only flat Json files are supported.
 Below are the supported transformations that are specific for json lines:

 - `include_path` Boolean to keep path information as column in the MLTable.
 Defaults to False.
-This is useful when reading multiple files, and want to know which file a particular record originated from, or to keep useful information in file path.
+This setting is useful when you are reading multiple files, and want to know which file a particular record originated from, or want to keep useful information in file path.
 - `invalid_lines` How to handle lines that are invalid JSON.
 Supported values are `error` and `drop`.
 Defaults to `error`.
 - `encoding` Specify the file encoding.
 Supported encodings are `utf8`, `iso88591`, `latin1`, `ascii`, `utf16`, `utf32`, `utf8bom` and `windows1252`.
 Default is `utf8`.